urmeo/CalmSense/README.md

 ## Why it matters

-A stress model is only useful if it works on a new person — and an alerting system is only safe if a "0.8 chance of stress" really means 0.8.
+A stress model is only useful if it works on a new person, and an alerting system is only safe if a "0.8 chance of stress" really means 0.8.
 CalmSense evaluates everything with Leave-One-Subject-Out validation (train on 14 people, test on the 15th) and quantifies four ways the usual numbers get
-inflated: subject leakage, motion confounds, dataset shift, and **calibration** — the same within-subject testing that inflates accuracy also makes the model look better calibrated than it is.
+inflated: subject leakage, motion confounds, dataset shift, and **calibration**.
+The same within-subject testing that inflates accuracy also makes the model look better calibrated than it is.
 The result is a realistic picture of what wearable stress detection can and cannot do today.